 In principle, the duration of an assignment is 36 months.
 This is also the maximum term.
 For each post a job description is prepared, offering a learning track.
 The organisations provide opportunities for learning in technical fields as well as with respect to personal skills according to predefined goals.
-Associate experts should be aware, however, that during their assignment job descriptions may be subject to modifications if the circumstances so require.
+JPO's should be aware, however, that during their assignment job descriptions may be subject to modifications if the circumstances so require.

 Additional requirements for candidates from the Netherlands: